Supervision - PhD

 Changing your supervisors

-Sometimes situations arise when a supervisory relationship should come to an end.
-A supervisor’s resignation or appointment, however, must be approved by the faculty.
+Sometimes situations arise when a supervisory relationship must end.
+The faculty must, however, approve a supervisor’s resignation or appointment.

 Your supervisor cannot resign before a new supervisor has been appointed if